anosillus/notebook.vim/README.md

 I don't know much about recent development, but I'm sure there are good projects out there if you look for them, and I think lua is easier to write in now.

 ## This program's issue (For further development)
-When saving/updating an edited file, if the file being saved to is referenced by another program (such as when a jupyter file being edited is open in Chrome), it may behave strangely due to ownership.
-I think that is the only concern with this project.
+When you save or update a file that you have edited, there may be some strange behavior if another program is currently using the file.
+This can happen, for example, when you are editing a Jupyter notebook and it is open in Chrome.
+This is the only issue that I am aware of with this project.

 # Vim-ipynb